michaellavelle/spring-social-sparklr/README.md

 Spring Social binding and connect support for the Sparklr sample application from spring-security-oauth

-Requires version 1.0.1-SNAPSHOT or later of the Sparklr application to be running on port 8080.
+Requires version 1.0.1-SNAPSHOT or later (up to 2.0.0.M2) of the Sparklr application to be running on port 8080.

+(Please note that support for the /me endpoint of Sparklr was removed by spring-security-oauth commit 9e408e994b1547de2f3e187899e424fd70cb98c3 prior to milestone release 2.0.0.M3.
+This /me endpoint is required by the spring-social-sparklr module to provide details of authenticated user to spring social so as to allow "signin with Sparklr" )

 Running the Sparklr application
 -------------------------------